Konctantin/CSharpAssembler/Input/X86 Opcodes/Syntax.md

     [ShortDescription = "Move"]

 #### Variants ####
+*Note: the order of the variants **does** matter!* The earliest mentioned variant that is a match is used, regardless of whether it is the most efficient one.

 Each variant starts with the `var` keyword followed by a space separated list of hexadecimal byte values (without the `0x` prefix), which represent the opcode bytes for the variant (e.g. `FE 4A`).
 Then follows a parenthesized comma-separated operand list, and it ends with either a semi-colon or curly brackets with properties.

     var `0F AE F0` ();